Weeds of the Cooks River Valley – draft

 Weeds & Removal Strategy

 Most of these weeds can largely be managed via hand weeding.
 We try to get to them before they throw seed.
 As many are annuals, we can interrupt the seeding cycle and significantly reduce their impact and give the native plants an advantage.
+The technique used is species specific so identification is crucial.

 Weeding References